Germany: Escape tunnel under Berlin Wall opens to public | DW | 07.11.2019

-A tunnel underneath the Berlin Wall has opened to the public for the first time amid celebrations to mark the 30th anniversary of the fall of the wall.
+A tunnel underneath the Berlin Wall opened to the public the first time amid celebrations for the fall of the Wall's 30-year anniversary.
 The tunnel was built to help East Germans escape to the West.

 An escape tunnel underneath the Berlin Wall opened on Thursday for the first time as Germany commemorates the 30-year anniversary of the fall of the Wall.

-The tunnel is located near Berlin's main wall memorial at Bernauer Strasse.
-Berlin Mayor Michael Müller officially opened the 100-meter (328-foot) tunnel, thanking those who built it.

-"It's great to see that the battle for freedom was also taken underground," said Müller, who also toured the exhibit that accompanies the escape route.
+"It's great to see that the battle for freedom was also taken underground," said Müller, who also toured the exhibit that accompanies the tunnel.
 "One can authentically experience the courage of the women and men who tried to take people to freedom and resisted the East German regime."

 Read more: Checkpoint Charlie: Cold War history up close